s4njk4n/XDC_Sentinel/README.md

 ![XDC Sentinel Logo](XDC_Sentinel.jpg)

 ## Overview
-XDC Sentinel is a monitoring tool designed to check the status of XDC network nodes by verifying if their P2P port (e.g., 30303) is open and responsive.
+XDC Sentinel is a monitoring tool designed to check the status of XDC network nodes by verifying if their P2P port is open and responsive.
 It runs periodic checks and sends notifications to iPhone/Android for events such as:
 - Node going offline or coming back online.
 - Repeated offline reminders (every 2 hours if offline persists).
 - Daily "remains online" confirmation (sent on the first check after 08:00 AEST/AEDT).